The best calligraphy supplies for beginners – Pointed Pen Edition: Everything you need to get started with pointed pen calligraphy.

 In a nutshell, these are the best calligraphy supplies I recommend for beginners.
 I’m working on writing other blog posts with demonstrations and tutorials to help you keep learning this beautiful art of calligraphy.

-I hope you find this post helpful and it encourages you to start learning calligraphy the right way.
+I hope you find this post helpful and it encourages you to start learning calligraphy with the right tools.

 Let me know if you have any questions.
 I’d love to hear from you!